The U.S. is in the midst of an opioid overdose epidemic.

 Modesto Junior College has resources available for students to learn how to recognize and prevent opioid overdose.
-We also offer free opioid overdose medication, Narcan Nasal Spray, to keep on hand if you or someone close to you is at risk for opioid overdose.
+Health Services offers fentanyl test strips and free opioid overdose medication, Narcan Nasal Spray, to keep on hand if you or someone close to you is at risk for opioid overdose.
 Anyone who uses opioids can be at risk for opioid overdose.

 Facts about Opioid Overdose